 - Current semester at home institution

 The total size of uploaded files may not exceed 100 MB.
 You may submit images, text (in PDF format) or video.
 For applications containing video, the total duration may not exceed 3 minutes.

 If you have video or audio files that exceed 15 MB, these files must be uploaded to the Internet, i.e your own website, Vimeo, Youtube or similar.
 You cannot apply with more than 3 minutes of video.
-You are solely responsible for ensuring that the URL given in the application form is correct, that the website works and that your works can be viewed in a standard web browser.
+You are solely responsible for ensuring that the URL given is correct, that the website works and that your works can be viewed in a standard web browser.